This is who Twitter thinks should host SNL this season

 - Priyanka Chopra

 Likelihood: Low.
-Although Chopra has been in the tabloids lately for her engagement to Nick Jonas, her TV show, Quantico, was cancelled last season and her next big film is a while off.
+Although Chopra has been in the tabloids lately for her engagement to Nick Jonas, her TV show, Quantico, was canceled last season and her next big film is a while off.

 - Miley Cyrus